Quick Answer

 Your First AI Phone Agent in 10 Minutes

-Setting up an AI-powered phone agent used to mean hiring a development team, licensing expensive call centre software, and spending weeks on configuration and testing.
+Setting up an AI-powered phone agent used to mean hiring a development team, licensing expensive call center software, and spending weeks on configuration and testing.
 Those days are over.
 With OnCallClerk, you can have a professional AI voice agent answering your business calls in under ten minutes - no coding, no technical background, no IT department required.

 This guide walks you through every step of the process, from creating your account to hearing your agent pick up its first call.
 Whether you're a solo plumber who's tired of missing calls mid-job, a dental practice that needs after-hours coverage, or a growing e-commerce brand drowning in routine inquiries, this is your starting point.